Waivable and Nonwaivable Enlistment Criteria

 (b) Later proceedings that deleted an initial determination of guilt from court records, based on evidence or rehabilitation or completion of a satisfactory probationary period.
-(Examples of later proceedings in adult offender cases include pardon, expungement, amnesty, setting aside the conviction, and reopening of the case to change the original finding of guilty and to dismiss all of the charges unless new findings in the case would have resulted in an original verdict of not guilty.
-Such later proceedings recognize rehabilitation.
-They do not change the fact that the offender committed the criminal act.)
+Examples of later proceedings in adult offender cases include pardon, expungement, amnesty, setting aside the conviction, and reopening of the case to change the original finding of guilty and dismissal of all of the charges, unless new findings in the case would have resulted in an original verdict of not guilty.

-(2) Other adverse dispositions.
+(2) Other Adverse Dispositions (OAD).
 This term includes all law violations that are not civil court convictions, but which resulted in an arrest or citation for criminal misconduct, followed by the formal imposition of penalties or any other requirements upon the offender by any governmental agency or court.

-(3) Examples of other adverse dispositions.
+(3) Examples of Other Adverse Dispositions (OAD).
 Some examples of other adverse dispositions include-

 (a) Admission into diversionary or similar programs.